Coronavirus digest: COVID-19 shows 'no seasonal pattern,' warns WHO | DW | 10.08.2020

 Scientists and politicians had earlier predicted that the virus would fade in the summer before picking up the pace again in the winter — similar to other respiratory viruses such as influenza.

 Several countries, particularly in Europe, had started easing restrictions in a bid to get economies up and running over the summer.
-Lockdowns had also appeared to be curbing the outbreaks.
+Lockdowns had previously appeared to be curbing the outbreaks.

 Countries where COVID-19 appears to be under control — such as those in Europe — still need to maintain measures to slow virus spread, said Ryan.